Past Clinic: High Performance Stroke Technique

 Butterfly and breaststroke are called the “short axis” strokes because swimmers undulate at their hips, giving the strokes their distinct up and down motion.
 These strokes share many other technical attributes, and can be challenging strokes to master due to the importance of rhythm and timing.
 Working on these two strokes together will deepen a swimmer’s understanding of the technique required to swim with more efficiency and speed.

 - BUTTERFLY: Perfect the complexities of balancing power and fluid rhythm in one of the most dynamic athletic strokes.
 Elite butterfliers maintain forward momentum by setting an immediate high catch with a perfectly timed kick.
 They are committed to a breathing pattern, perfecting their distance per stroke, and maintaining a horizontal body position.
-Austin will help your swimmer become committed to these same skills to create better habits every time they swim butterfly!
+Austin and Shane will help your swimmer become committed to these same skills to create better habits every time they swim butterfly!

 - BREASTSTROKE: Your swimmer will begin with a strong understanding of the timing of the kick and pull and begin to utilize the same strategies world class breaststrokers use to minimize their footprint in the water.
 Participants will learn the skills of swimming in a horizontal plane, keeping the hips high throughout the entire cycle and utilizing a small but powerful kick while generating power forward with their recovery.

 - IM TRANSITIONS: Swimmers don’t have as many chances to practice transition turns in practice, so taking the time to learn proper technique can help make their IM even faster.
-The cross over turn is one of the most challenging skills to learn, but your clinician will break down each movement step-by-step.
+The cross over turn is one of the most challenging skills to learn, but your clinicians will break down each movement step-by-step.